SJECollins/ci-pp5-the-chillibox/README.md

 The above links - "Shop", "Recipes", "Help", and "Account" - are visible on larger screens.
 On smaller screens the navbar collapses and these links are then accessible through the menu toggle.

-The cart icon on the far right of the navbar acts as a toggle for the cart canvas element.
+The cart icon on the far right of the navbar acts as a toggle for the cart offcanvas element.
 It is a simple icon, which will display the number of items in the cart but otherwise is kept simple and clean.

 ### Footer